-- 31. Plaintiff John Wesley Hunt Sr. was prescribed and ingested Saxagliptin between approximately September 2015 to April 2017. - 32.
-On information and belief, Plaintiff used Saxagliptin manufactured, packaged, marketed, sold. and/or distributed by Defendants.
-The Saxagliptin reached Plaintiff without substantial change in the drug's condition. - 33.
-On information and belief, while using Saxagliptin, and as a direct and proximate result thereof, Plaintiff developed serious and/or permanent adverse effects, including but not limited to myocardial infarctions and congestive heart failure, and was hospitalized on or around November 13, 2015 and again in January 2016. - 34.
-As a result of said injuries, Plaintiff suffered significant bodily and mental injuries, pain and suffering, mental anguish, disfigurement, embarrassment, inconvenience, loss of earnings, and earning capacity and has incurred and will incur past and future medical expenses.
+- 35. On information and belief, Plaintiff was prescribed and ingested Saxagliptin at various times. - 36.
+On information and belief, Plaintiff used Saxagliptin manufactured, packaged, marketed, sold and/or distributed by Defendants.
+The Saxagliptin reached Plaintiff without substantial change in the drug's condition. - 37.
+On information and belief, while using Saxagliptin, and as a direct and proximate result thereof, Plaintiff developed serious and/or permanent adverse effects including, but not limited to, heart failure, congestive heart failure, and cardiovascular injury.

-- 35. At all relevant times, Defendants had knowledge that there was a significant increased risk of adverse events associated with Saxagliptin including myocardial infarction, heart failure, congestive heart failure, cardiac failure, and death related to those events, and despite this knowledge Defendants continued to manufacture, market, distribute, sell and profit from sales of Saxagliptin. - 36.
-Despite such knowledge, Defendants knowingly, purposely, and deliberately failed to adequately warn Plaintiff, patients, consumers, medical providers, and the public of the increased risk of serious injury associated with using Saxagliptin including but not limited to myocardial infarction, heart failure, congestive heart failure, cardiac failure, and death related to those events. - 37.
-On information and belief, Plaintiff's prescribing physicians would not have prescribed Saxagliptin to Plaintiff, would have changed the way in which they treated Plaintiff's relevant conditions, changed the way they warned Plaintiff about the signs and symptoms of serious adverse effects of Saxagliptin, and discussed with Plaintiff the true risks of myocardial infarction, heart failure, congestive heart failure, cardiac failure, and death related to those events, and other serious adverse events had Defendants provided said physicians with an appropriate and adequate warning regarding the risks associated with the use of Saxagliptin. - 38.
-On information and belief, Plaintiff's prescribing health care providers were unaware of the true degree, incidence, and risk of myocardial infarction, heart failure, congestive heart failure, cardiac failure, and death related to those events associated with the use of Saxagliptin, and, if they had been informed, would have used and prescribed alternative therapies to Plaintiff.
+- 38. As a result of said injuries, Plaintiff suffered significant bodily and mental injuries, pain and suffering, mental anguish, disfigurement, embarrassment, inconvenience, loss of earnings and earning capacity, and have and will incur past and future medical expenses. - 39.
+At all relevant times, Defendants had knowledge that there was a significant increased risk of adverse events associated with Saxagliptin including heart failure, congestive heart failure, cardiac failure, and death related to those events, and despite this knowledge Defendants continued to manufacture, market, distribute, sell, and profit from sales of Saxagliptin. - 40.
+Despite such knowledge, Defendants knowingly, purposely, and deliberately failed to adequately warn Plaintiff, patients, consumers, medical providers, and the public of the increased risk of serious injury associated with using Saxagliptin, including, but not limited to, heart failure, congestive heart failure, cardiac failure, and death related to those events. - 41.
+On information and belief, Plaintiff's prescribing physicians would not have prescribed Saxagliptin to Plaintiff, would have changed the way in which they treated Plaintiff's relevant conditions, changed the way they warned Plaintiff about the signs and symptoms of serious adverse effects of Saxagliptin, and discussed with Plaintiff the true risks of heart failure, congestive heart failure, cardiac failure, and death related to those events, and other serious adverse events had Defendants provided said physicians with an appropriate and adequate warning regarding the risks associated with the use of Saxagliptin. - 42.
+On information and belief, Plaintiff's prescribing health care providers were unaware of the true degree, incidence, and risk of heart failure, congestive heart failure, cardiac failure, and death related to those events associated with the use of Saxagliptin, and, if they had been informed, would have used and prescribed alternative therapies to Plaintiff. - 43.
+As a direct and proximate result of Defendants' conduct, Plaintiff suffered injuries, including, but not limited to, heart failure, congestive heart failure, and a cardiovascular injury, which resulted in damages to Plaintiff in a sum in excess of the jurisdictional limits of the Court.

-- 39. As a direct and proximate result of Defendants' failure to warn, Plaintiff suffered injuries, including but not limited to a myocardial infarction and heart failure, which resulted in damages to Plaintiff. - 40.
-As a direct and proximate result of Defendants' conduct, Plaintiff incurred obligations and expenses for medical care, testing, and treatment.
-As a direct and proximate result of Defendants' conduct, Plaintiff suffered loss of income, wages, profits and commissions, diminishment of earning potential, and other pecuniary losses. - 41.
+- 44. As a direct and proximate result of Defendants' conduct, Plaintiff incurred obligations and expenses for medical care, testing and treatment.
+As a direct and proximate result of Defendants' conduct, Plaintiff suffered loss of income, wages, profits and commissions, diminishment of earning potential, and other pecuniary losses. - 45.
 Defendants' conduct was committed with knowing, reckless, conscious, wanton, willful and deliberate disregard for the value of human life and the rights and safety of consumers, including Plaintiff, thereby entitling Plaintiff to punitive and exemplary damages so as to punish and deter similar conduct in the future.

-V. DELAYED DISCOVERY
+VII.
+DELAYED DISCOVERY